Poland must undo judicial overhaul to get EU COVID aid, commission chief says | Law-Order

 Poland must undo judicial overhaul to get EU COVID aid, commission chief says

-Poland could get up to 57 billion euros in EU recovery funds but the executive has been withholding its necessary approval for Warsaw's detailed plan on how to spend it amid protracted and increasingly bitter feuds over democratic standards.
+Poland could get up to 57 billion euros in EU recovery funds, but the executive has been withholding its required approval for Warsaw's detailed plan on how to spend it amid long and increasingly bitter feuds over democratic standards.
 European Commission chief Ursula von der Leyen told a news conference that Poland's ruling Law and Justice (PiS) party had to undo its new disciplinary regime for judges, widely criticised for undercutting judicial independence.

-Poland must undo its new disciplinary system for judges to unlock access to billions of euros of European Union aid aimed at helping revive economic growth mauled by the coronavirus pandemic, the bloc's chief executive said on Thursday.
-Poland could get up to 57 billion euros in EU recovery funds but the executive has been withholding its necessary approval for Warsaw's detailed plan on how to spend it amid protracted and increasingly bitter feuds over democratic standards.
+Poland must undo its new disciplinary system for judges to unlock access to billions of euros of European Union aid aimed at helping revive economic growth, which has been hit by the coronavirus pandemic, the bloc's chief executive said on Thursday.
+Poland could get up to 57 billion euros in EU recovery funds, but the executive has been withholding its required approval for Warsaw's detailed plan on how to spend it amid long and increasingly bitter feuds over democratic standards.

 European Commission chief Ursula von der Leyen told a news conference that Poland's ruling Law and Justice (PiS) party had to undo its new disciplinary regime for judges, widely criticised for undercutting judicial independence.
 "We want to put into that recovery and resilience plan a clear commitment to dismantle the disciplinary chamber, to end or reform the disciplinary regime and to start a process to reinstall the judges," she said.

 The expulsion of the KRS from the EU group could intensify calls by government critics for decisive action and make it easier for those unhappy with the decisions of judges appointed under the new rules to challenge them.
-DISPUTES WITH THE EU
+However, Malgorzata Manowska, the First President of the Supreme Court, told private broadcaster TVN 24 the expulsion would only cause Poland "image" problems.

 In addition to the feuds over the judiciary and rights, Poland has also clashed with most other countries in the EU on climate policies, growing increasingly isolated in the 27-nation bloc.
 In September the EU's top court - European Court of Justice - ordered daily fines on Poland worth 500,000 euros for refusing to heed its earlier ruling to shut down a polluting coal mine on the Czech border.